This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 “Career Change Service Dogs” and “Release Dogs” are the most common and probably a bit more P.C. than calling these wonderful animals “Failed Service Dogs”

 I have an aunt that adopted a service dog that didn’t make it through the training.
 Something to keep in mind for readers.
 It’s a tough process to find the right dogs for these programs and sometimes they just aren’t able to make it.

 But these little guys who sadly, fail out of the program, are super smart and need a home.
 So if you don’t need a service dog but are looking for great little pups who need homes, you can also reach out to these groups to find out where they send the pups that don’t make the cut.

 If you’re thinking about adopting a Yorkshire Terrier, a Bulldog, or an Irish Wolfhound then it’s highly unlikely you will find what you are looking for when trying to adopt from a service dog organization.

 Based on our experience here are a few simple facts about what kind of dogs you will find in service dog adoption programs:

 We have seen many other breeds working as service dogs, but these are probably the most common you will see in one of these adoption programs.

-- Most programs have more inquires then adoptable dogs and therefore their selection process is based on suitability rather than a first-come, first-serve basis.
+Most programs have more inquiries than adoptable dogs and therefore their selection process is based on suitability rather than a first-come, first-serve basis.

-- Health – anything from allergies to cataracts to varying severities of dysplasia (hip and elbow).
+Anything from allergies to cataracts to varying severities of dysplasia (hip and elbow).